MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-network-topology-connectivity.md

 You can host Application Gateway on a spoke virtual network connected to the hub or on the hub virtual network.

-## Scenario 2: Third-party NVA in Virtual Network with Route Server, and Global Reach disabled
+## Scenario 2: Third-party NVA in Virtual Network with Route Server, with Global Reach disabled

 This scenario has the following customer profile, architectural components, and considerations: